NOW AVAILABLE

 Author: Caraway, Cary; Lescohier, Mary; Groves, Helen

 Description: Monona Terrace Testimonial Banquet.
 February 10, 1955.
 In 1954 the Wisconsin Supreme Court ruled that Wright owed $10,000 in back taxes on Taliesin.
 For years he had argued that Taliesin was primarily a school and therefore tax exempt.
 He was so mad he threatened to destroy Taliesin and move from the state.
-Cary Caraway, a former apprentice suggested that Wright’s friends express their appreciation and take up a collection.
+Cary Caraway, a former apprentice suggested that Wright's friends express their appreciation and take up a collection.
 Mary Lescohier and Helen Groves made it happen.
 380 supporters gathered in the Great Hall of the U.W.
 Memorial Union for a tribute.
 Wright took the opportunity to display the new Monona Terrace model.
 At the end of the program, he received a check for $10.000.
-Frank Lloyd Wright’s Monona Terrace, 1999, page 140.
+Frank Lloyd Wright's Monona Terrace, 1999, page 140.
 Cover: "Monona Terrace Project.
 Madison, Wisconsin.
 Frank Lloyd Wright Architect."
 Inside: "Frank Lloyd Wright Testimonial Dinner.
 Great Hall.
 University of Wisconsin Memorial Union.
 February Tenth.
 Nineteen Hundred Fifty-Five.
-Photograph of Wright reading Program.
+See photograph of Wright reading Program.
+Ten copies.
+Nine copies acquired from the estate of Cary Caraway, included in a lot related to Cary Caraway.

 Size: 6 x 9